Costa Rica Study Abroad Program at Universidad Nacional

 What is the academic structure of UNA?

 IFSA-Butler offers a semester and full year study abroad program at the Universidad Nacional (UNA) in Heredia, Costa Rica.
 The program allows you to enroll directly in classes at UNA with local students.
-In addition, it offers three program classes designed specifically for IFSA-Butler participants.
+In addition, it offers two program classes designed specifically for IFSA-Butler participants.
 These classes, taught in Spanish by local professors, are intended to provide you with an understanding of the events and issues that make Costa Rica what it is today.

 What program courses does IFSA-Butler offer?